 Iraq is a developing nation but is in the upper half of the world's economies.
-Located north of Saudi Arabia in the Middle East, its climate is mostly desert.
-Summers are hot and winters are mild, except in mountainous areas.
+Located in the Middle East (north of Saudi Arabia and south of Syria), the climate is classified as predominantly dry (arid).

 See also: Library article for Yellow Fever

 Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against cholera, hepatitis A, hepatitis B, influenza, measles, mumps, rubella, rabies, typhoid fever, or a one time polio booster if you haven't previously received one for travel.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.